Skip to main content

 written by: Mark H. White II, Matthew Baldwin

-The newest installment of the Star Wars saga, The Last Jedi, was released last month.
-Despite critical success, the film has been met with a polarized audience reaction online... more
+The newest installment of the Star Wars saga, The Last Jedi , was released last month.
+Despite critical success, the film has been met with a polarized audience reaction online.
+Although likely not the primary reason for polarization, some of the negative reaction can be attributed to the perceived progressive, feminist political message of the main characters [1] : The... more

 • 02.01.2018 | Announcements and News